mattdb/mattdb.github.com/source/resume/index.markdown

 ## Availability

 I choose to spend 1-2 days per week with my two children and as such require a schedule of approximately 3 to 3 1/2 working days per week.
 I typically work about 30 hours per week.
 I'm unable to relocate away from Madison but have a record of successful remote work.
-The time spent away from the keyboard means I can truly focus when I am there, I find my productivity is not too far off of what some accomplish in 40 hours.
+The time spent away from the keyboard means I can truly focus when I am there, I find my productivity is not too far off of what many accomplish in 40 hours.

 ## Contact